 4. Master’s Responsibility and Authority

 The ship’s captain (Master) holds the ultimate authority for all safety-related decisions.
-If company directives conflict with maritime risk management, the Master has the right to override those orders to ensure the safety of the ship, crew, and environment.
+If company directives conflict with the ISM process or maritime risk management, the Master has the right to override those orders to ensure the safety of the ship, crew, and environment.

 5. Resources and Personnel Requirements